How Much Does it Cost to Ship a Car Overseas

 Other Costs You Need to Consider

 While sending a car represents significant savings to most locations, especially to European countries, there will be some additional costs associated with moving your car from one country to another.

-When we prepare an international moving quote, we include as many of the costs that we can in it.
+When we prepare an international moving quote, we include many of the costs that we can in it.
 Whether you send your car within your shipping container or we send it using a specialty service for automobile shipping, our quote for service will include all charges on the origination side of the car shipment.
-If we are sending a special car carrier truck to collect your car, or sending a car lift to place your car in your container, we will include these costs in quote for service.
+If we send a particular car carrier truck to collect your car or send a car lift to place your vehicle in your container, we will include these costs in a quote for service.

 Recently many European countries have imposed taxes on high CO2 emitting automobiles, and you might want to consider a hybrid if moving to France or Germany, for instance.
 Safety equipment is usually not a problem, as we send newer cars.
-For most destinations cars must be between six months and five years old to send them.
+For most destinations, cars must be between six months and five years old to send them.

 Please review your shipping quote carefully.
-Depending upon country, your car might be delivered directly to the facility.
-Even if you send your car within a private shipping container, your container is often times opened at the port, the car removed for delivery to the licensing and inspection facility, and the remainder of the contents delivered to your door for delivery.
+Depending upon the country, your car might be delivered directly to the facility.
+Even if you send your car within a private shipping container, your container is often opened at the port, the car removed for delivery to the licensing and inspection facility, and the remainder of the contents delivered to your door for delivery.

 Most countries demand that the car owner be present in the country when the car passes through customs and vehicle inspection.
 Many require the owner’s physical presence, at least at the inspection.
 We will try to notify you as soon as we know about your car’s customs clearance date.
 If you are moving somewhere far away from a port, you might have to arrange to travel to the dock when the vehicle arrives.